1 min read

 Tips for Getting Started

-• Start with your shower - End with 30 seconds of cold water and build from there
+• Start with your shower: end with 30 seconds of cold water and extend from there

-• Don’t overthink it - The anticipation is always worse than the actual plunge
+• Don’t wait for the right moment: the anticipation is worse than the plunge

-• Be consistent - Three times a week is enough to feel the benefits
+• Three times a week is enough: daily isn’t necessary to feel a difference

 Come Try It With Us